Vienna Symphony: History

-Sawallisch's leadership saw a tour of the United States in 1964 as well as a combined U.S.-Japan tour in 1967.
-It also included the re-opening of the Theater an der Wien in 1962.
-Krips returned as artistic advisor in the interim between Sawallisch's departure and the arrival of Carlo Maria Giulini as principal conductor.
-In 1986, Georges Prêtre became principal guest conductor, and served until the arrival of Rafael Frühbeck de Burgos as principal conductor in 1991.
-Vladimir Fedoseyev became chief conductor in 1997 and served in the post until 2005.
-Prêtre and Sawallisch each held the title of Ehrendirigent (honorary conductor) of the orchestra until their respective deaths.
+Sawallisch's tenure included a United States tour in 1964 and a combined United States and Japan tour in 1967.
+It also included the reopening of the Theater an der Wien in 1962.
+Krips returned as artistic adviser in the period between Sawallisch's departure and the arrival of Carlo Maria Giulini as principal conductor.
+In 1986, Georges Prêtre became principal guest conductor and served until the arrival of Rafael Frühbeck de Burgos as principal conductor in 1991.

+Vladimir Fedoseyev became chief conductor in 1997 and served until 2005.
+Prêtre and Sawallisch each held the title of Ehrendirigent (honorary conductor) of the orchestra until their deaths.
 Fabio Luisi was principal conductor from 2005 to 2013.

-In October 2011, Philippe Jordan was named the orchestra's next chief conductor, effective with the 2014–2015 season, with an initial contract of 5 years In December 2016, the orchestra announced the extension of Jordan's contract as chief conductor through the 2020–2021 season.
-The orchestra has begun its first CD commercial cycle of recording of the Beethoven symphonies with Jordan.
+In October 2011, Philippe Jordan was named the orchestra's next chief conductor, effective with the 2014–2015 season, with an initial contract of five years.
+In December 2016, the orchestra announced the extension of Jordan's contract as chief conductor through the 2020–2021 season.
+The orchestra recorded a Beethoven symphony cycle with Jordan.
 Jordan concluded his tenure as chief conductor at the close of the 2020–2021 season.

 Andrés Orozco-Estrada first guest-conducted the orchestra in 2006.
-In March 2018, the orchestra announced the appointment of Orozco-Estrada as its next chief conductor, effective with the 2021–2022 season, with an initial contract of 5 years.
+In March 2018, the orchestra announced his appointment as its next chief conductor, effective with the 2021–2022 season, with an initial contract of five years.
 He took the title of chief conductor designate for the 2020–2021 season.
 Following reports that the orchestra had planned not to extend his initial contract and conflicts with upper-level management, Orozco-Estrada resigned as chief conductor on 12 April 2022, with immediate effect.

 Marie Jacquot first guest-conducted the orchestra in 2020.
 In March 2023, the orchestra announced the appointment of Jacquot as its next principal guest conductor (Erste Gastdirigentin), the first female conductor to be named to the post, effective with the 2023–2024 season.
 In June 2023, the orchestra announced the appointment of Petr Popelka as its next chief conductor, effective with the 2024–2025 season, with an initial contract of five seasons.